stronovski/os241/links.md

 A concise explanation of a few popular file systems.
 Only about 11 minutes long & provides a real example of why knowing the file system you're using is important.
 Good to watch after reading chapters 13, 14, and 15 of Operating System Concepts (10th Ed).

 ### 2. [Nano Editor Commands](https://www.nano-editor.org/dist/latest/cheatsheet.html)
-After using vi, I would love to learn how to use other editors to help tweak my program.
+After using vi, learning how to use other editors to help tweak my program proves to be beneficial, especially to add versatility while getting a wider knowledge about other editors.
 This link provides key shortcuts about nano editor that can be easily digested by beginners.